 Recent SBS coverage of the vandalism issue on ancient rock art sites condemns the desecration of ancint cultural sites and call on all parks visitors to be aware, be sensitive, and be vigilant.

-If we don’t take steps to remediate the environments containing our world-significant cultural heritage, the Aboriginal of Western Victoria rock art could be lost in our lifetime.
+Without immediate action, the Aboriginal of Western Victoria rock art, or it could be lost in our lifetime.

 *Donations $2 or more to People and Parks Environment Trust are tax deductible in Australia.
 Please donate today, your contribution is invaluable.